 9:00 AM: Arrive in Dumbo for morning banter with the team.
 We’ve been blessed to have made excellent hires and also ones with an incredible sense of humor.
 The wit is strong, to say the least.

 12:45 PM-6:30 PM: Wrestle with the technology team about a timeline for adding new features versus chipping away at technical debt and reference an episode of “Silicon Valley.”
 (The conjoined triangles of success!)
-Business development meetings are part of a typical afternoon or early evening whether with an incredible social club, a well-connected Luxer or a partnering retailer or etailer.
-Sometimes I am meeting a potential investor at an event.
+Business development meetings are part of a typical afternoon or early evening whether with an incredible social club, a well-connected Luxer, or a partnering retailer or etailer.
+Sometimes I meet a potential investor at an event.

 7:00 PM-8:00 PM: Squeeze in a drinks meeting or amazing dinner with a friend or a Luxer.
 There’s no shortage of meetings and getting to know the incredible women who shop VillageLuxe.